 JPC Yes.
 But you are present enough to keep the process going?

-AF That's why mistake and accident are so helpful.
+AF That’s why mistakes and accidents are so helpful.

 JPC Do you find you engineer chance or wait for it?